JonathanSuryaS/AI-Art-Detection-/README.md

 Or visit this tutorial to directly implement the model in your Jupyter Notebook:
 [📖 Model Tutorial](https://github.com/JonathanSuryaS/AI-Art-Detection-/blob/main/Model/DownloadModelTutorial.ipynb)

-5. 🛠️ Ensure the path in `app.py` is fixed according to your system.
+5. 🛠️ Ensure the path in `app.py` is fixed according to your system, including the models and tessting dataset.

 6. 🚀 Run the Application with the following command in your terminal or command prompt: